The purpose of this website – www.simply-landscapes.co.uk – is to provide information about our company and the services it offers.

 2. General provisions

 a.
-This policy applies to all personal data processed by the us.
+This policy applies to all personal data processed by us.

 b.
 The Responsible Person shall take responsibility for our ongoing compliance with this policy.

 c.
-This policy shall be reviewed at least annually or in a timey fashion to comply with GDPR.
+This policy shall be reviewed at least annually or in a timely fashion to comply with GDPR.